thomasebsmith/private-mode/README.md

 ## Installation
 Private Mode is not yet available on addons.mozilla.org.
 To use it, enable developer mode and load the add-on manually in about:debugging.
+Unfortunately, the add-on must be reloaded every time the brower is restarted.